zuplo/docs/docs/conferences/drone-prize.md

 title: Zuplo @ THAT Texas
 ---

-# Win a McLaren Lego Technic
+# Win a McLaren Lego Technic - one each day!

 ![McLaren!](./mclaren.png)